avaucher/avaucher.github.io/science.md

 ## Talks

+"Boosting the Adoption of AI Models for Chemical Reactivity"
+*Collegium Helveticum workshop: "The Future of Machine Learning in Chemistry"*, Zurich, Switzerland,
+05.12.2022.

 "Combining high-quality, humanly curated data with language models: the dawn of on-demand machine learning models for digital chemistry"
 *Machine Learning and AI for Organic Chemistry @ ACS Fall 2022*, Chicago, IL, USA,